Nintendo Fusion Tour

 Nintendo Fusion Tour was a touring rock music and video game festival sponsored by Nintendo, which began in 2003.

-Nintendo's Fusion Tour provided early exposure for then-developing bands such as Evanescence, Story of the Year, My Chemical Romance, Fall Out Boy, Anberlin and Panic! at the Disco.
+Nintendo's Fusion Tour provided early exposure for then-developing bands such as Evanescence, Story of the Year, My Chemical Romance, Lostprophets, Fall Out Boy, Anberlin and Panic! at the Disco.
 The outing expanded from 25 dates in 2003 with 90,000 in attendance to 45 in 2006 with more than 160,000, according to Nintendo.

 The event has not been held since 2006, and Nintendo has not explained its plans for the tour.

 2003 tour

 A + denotes an unofficial tour title.